This is an AI translated post.

 Select Language

-Recently, due to the overall rise in prices, there have been growing calls for wage increases as workers' real wages have not risen.
-Therefore, a survey was conducted to gauge the willingness of corporate executives to raise wages.
+Recently, due to the overall rise in prices, workers' real wages have not increased, leading to growing calls for wage increases.
+As a result, a survey was conducted to gauge the willingness of corporate executives to raise wages.

-The survey results showed that only 9.2% of executives said they could raise wages by 5% or more, and even including those who said they could raise wages to some extent but not 5%, only about one-third of the total responded.
-In contrast, about 44% said that they would freeze wages or even cut them.
-Reasons for the difficulty in raising wages included deteriorating profitability due to the inability to reflect rising prices in product prices and the absence of future wage increase plans.
+The survey results showed that only 9.2% of executives responded that a wage increase of more than 5% was possible, and even when combined with responses indicating some degree of increase but less than 5%, it only amounted to about one-third of the total.
+On the other hand, about 44% responded that wages should be frozen or even cut.
+The reasons cited for the difficulty in raising wages included the deterioration of profitability due to the inability to reflect the rise in prices in product prices, and the absence of future wage increase plans.

-Many respondents said that increasing costs through cost reductions and increasing sales through price increases were necessary to secure funds for wage increases.
-In particular, more than half of executives in some industries, such as mining, tourism, and accommodation, expressed their willingness to reduce costs.
+Many believed that cost reduction and increased sales through price increases are necessary to secure funds for wage increases.
+In particular, more than half of the executives in some industries, such as mining, tourism, and accommodation, expressed their intention to reduce costs.

-Expanding tax benefits and financial support were expected to be the most effective government support policies for small and medium-sized enterprises.
-Also, various management challenges were raised, including labor shortages, employee aging, and difficulties in recruiting talented individuals, depending on the industry.
-More than half of the executives responded negatively to the government's income tax reduction policy.
+Expanded tax benefits and increased financial support were considered the most effective measures for supporting SMEs.
+In addition, various management challenges were raised, including labor shortages, an aging workforce, and difficulties in recruiting talented personnel, depending on the industry.
+Over half of the executives expressed negative views regarding the government's income tax cut policy.

-Overall, many businesses said that the current profit margin of around 3% was insufficient and that government policies to strengthen support for small and medium-sized enterprises and improve real purchasing power through price stabilization are needed.
+Overall, many companies felt that the current profit margin of around 3% was insufficient, and it appears that policy efforts are needed, such as strengthening government support for SMEs and improving real purchasing power through price stabilization.